JesseKartabani/Uber-clone/README.md

 npm install
 ~~~

-To start a development enviroment use the following command
+To start a development enviroment use the following command.

 ~~~npm
 npm start
 ~~~

-If you want to add your own API key do so by creating a .env file inside of the uber-clone folder
+If you want to add your own API key do so by creating a .env file inside of the uber-clone folder.

 ~~~js
 // Inside .env file